 The comparison of the crust thickness calculation within the two code versions with experimental results are shown in Fig. 5.94.
 Generally, the simulation results are in good agreement with the experimental results in case of LIVE-10.
-The current version is slightly closer to experimental data than the previous version at stage three.
-In case of LIVE-11 both versions underestimate the crust thickness.
+The current version is slightly closer to experimental data than the previous version at all heating stages.
+In the case of LIVE-11, both versions underestimate the crust thickness; however, the new calculation predicts nearly double the crust thickness.
 The main reason for this is the inadequate modelling of the multiphase phenomena in external cooling.

 Further comparison of the calculated results with the two code versions have been made regarding of the wand temperatures.
 Fig. 5.95 and Fig. 5.96 show the measured and calculated wall temperatures at 51 degree (ca. at the middle height) in case of LIVE-10 and LIVE-11 respectively.
-There is no significant difference between the results of the two code versions.

-In case of LIVE-10 both version shows a good agreement with the experimental results as the previous version.
-Comparing the calculated results with the measured results for LIVE-11 show slight differences.
+In the case of LIVE-10, both versions show generally good agreement with the experimental results.
+In stages one and two, the previous code version is closer to the experimental data, whereas in stage three the new code version shows better agreement.
+In the case of LIVE-11, both calculations slightly overestimate the experimental results; however, the new code version is closer to the measurements.
 The inner wall temperature calculation is strongly connected to the crust formation calculation (see previous paragraph) and more likely a result of the previous modelling simplifications.
-To improve the simulation result the more realistic modelling of the external cooling is necessary in boiling cases.
+To improve the simulation results, more realistic modeling of external cooling is necessary in boiling cases.

-Fig. 5.92 Crust thickness evolution along the wall in L10 test and in AIDA (3.4) simulation at different positions
+Fig. 5.92 Crust thickness evolution along the wall in L10 test and in AIDA (ATHLET-CD 3.5) simulation at different positions

-Fig. 5.93 Crust thickness evolution along the wall in L11 test and in AIDA (3.4) simulation at different positions
+Fig. 5.93 Crust thickness evolution along the wall in L11 test and in AIDA ATHLET-CD 3.5) simulation at different positions

-Fig. 5.94 Crust thickness at 36 degree in LIVE-10, LIVE-11 experiments and ATHLET-CD simulations (3.3.1 and 3.4).
+Fig. 5.94 Crust thickness at 36 degree in LIVE-10, LIVE-11 experiments and ATHLET-CD simulations (3.4 and 3.5).

-Fig. 5.95 Wall temperature evolution at 51 degree in LIVE-10 experiment and ATHLET-CD simulations (3.3.1 and 3.4).
+Fig. 5.95 Wall temperature evolution at 51 degree in LIVE-10 experiment and ATHLET-CD simulations (3.4 and 3.5).

-Fig. 5.96 Wall temperature evolution at 51 degree in LIVE-11 experiment and ATHLET-CD simulations (3.3.1 and 3.4).
+Fig. 5.96 Wall temperature evolution at 51 degree in LIVE-11 experiment and ATHLET-CD simulations (3.4 and 3.5).